 1. To help protect your credit, use only one credit card for online purchases.
 This will help you quickly track your spending habits when the bank card statement will come in the mail.
 If you notice any charges that you did not make, call the credit card company immediately and report it to them.

-5. Before buying from a new online retailer, perform some research on them.
-Check online reviews from other customers to see the way it handles items like customer service, shipping, and its overall buying experience.
-You can also check the BBB to find out if it has any disputes and whether those disputes were resolved professionally.
-Try contacting the company via email and phone number, if it's posted to ask questions about its business before you buy anything.
+2. Before buying from a new online retailer, perform some research on them.
+Check online reviews from other customers to see how it handles stuff like customer service, shipping, and its overall buying experience.
+You can also look at the BBB to see if it has any disputes and whether those disputes were resolved professionally.
+Try contacting the company via email and phone number, if it's posted to ask questions regarding its business before you buy anything.

 3. Be careful which sites you patronize.
 It is difficult to know which are on the up and up and which are not, but there are a few clues.
 If the address does not seem sensible or the design seems off, go to a different site.
 Furthermore, if a bunch of pop-up windows begin appearing, close them out and move on.

 4. If you are searching for the best coupons, consider registering for the newsletters of the stores that you love the most.
 Often stores give their best coupons and discounts to those that have signed up the very first time.
 And they'll continue to provide great deals to those that have shown big fascination with the brand, so the signup can lead to some phenomenal savings.

 5. When shopping for a certain item, check several different internet retailers.
 Many times with some searching, you save as much as 25 percent.
 Look at a number of websites to make sure you are getting the best deal.
 When figuring each website's price, make sure you include shipping costs into your calculations.